rohitsathish/Querying-a-Music-Store-Database/README.md

 # Querying-a-Music-Store-Database

 In this project, I have queried the Chinook Database.
 The Chinook Database holds information about a music store, including sales as well as track, album and artist data.
-For this project, I will be analyzing the media in the store, the customers and employees of the store, and their invoice information.
+For this project, I will be analyzing the media in the store, their customers and employees, and their invoice information.

 I have attempted to answer the following 4 questions and created visualizations to communicate the findings:
 1. Which are the most popular artists by number of tracks sold?